 How a Tulsa Criminal Defense Lawyer Can Help When You've Been Charged With Distributing Revenge Porn Images

 Revenge porn charges can put your future at risk.
 Don't take chances with your legal representation.
-You need a Tulsa criminal defense lawyer with experience handling these types of sensitive cases.
+You need a Tulsa sex crimes defense lawyer with experience handling these types of sensitive cases.
 To protect yourself, you should seek legal advice as soon as possible.

 I worked as a prosecutor before becoming a Tulsa criminal defense attorney, which has given me an in-depth understanding of how they charge and prosecute cases, the kinds of theories and evidence they'll present, and what witnesses they'll put on the stand.
 When Berlin Defense handles your case, you can be confident that this insider knowledge will be put to work for you.